Hitchwiki/hitchwiki/INSTALL.md

       HostName IP_ADDRESS
       User hitchwiki
 ```
+- If your hosts runs apt-cacher-ng, you can set `apt_proxy: hostname|ip address` in `scripts/ansible/host_vars/HOSTNAME` to avoid multiple downloads.

 ##### For every server
 First run `git pull` and check for changes in `configs/settings-example.yml`.

-1. `deploy_remote.sh`: prepares one new host, useful when you already have managed machines like vagrant and don't want to redeploy them.
+1. `./scripts/deploy_remote.sh`: prepares one new host, useful when you already have managed machines like vagrant and don't want to redeploy them.
 - Add the IP address to the `[remote]` section in `hosts`.
-You can use as well `localhost`:
+You can also use `localhost`:
 ```
 [hitchwiki]
 192.168.33.10